marekdedic/imagelightbox/README.md

     quitOnEnd:      false,                  // bool;            quit after viewing the last image
     quitOnImgClick: false,                  // bool;            quit when the viewed image is clicked
     quitOnDocClick: true,                   // bool;            quit when anything but the viewed image is clicked
+    quitOnEscKey:   true,                   // bool;            quit when Esc key is pressed
     onStart:        false,                  // function/bool;   calls function when the lightbox starts
     onEnd:          false,                  // function/bool;   calls function when the lightbox quits
     onLoadStart:    false,                  // function/bool;   calls function when the image load begins